In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

-Tab.~\ref{tbl:comp-imagenet} compares our approach with previous SOTA methods.
-For a fair comparison, we compare the results of FP, PACT~\cite{choi2018pact}, DSQ~\cite{gong2019differentiable}, and LSQ~\cite{esser2019learned}, respectively.
-Our method outperforms SOTA results reported by LSQ, which learns the step size.
-For instance, CR improves Res50's performance from 76.7$\%$ to 76.93$\%$.
-CR pushes the W4A4 toward the FP result, i.e., 77.0$\%$.
+\textbf{ImageNet.} We also investigated the effectiveness of CR on the ImageNet.
+We follow the setting (A) in the experimental configuration.
+Tab.~\ref{tbl:comp-imagenet} compared our approach with the SOTA methods.
+For a fair comparison, we compared the results of FP, PACT~\cite{choi-pact-arxiv-2018}, DSQ~\cite{gong-dsq-cvpr-2019}, and LSQ~\cite{esser-lsq-arxiv-2019}, respectively.
+Our method outperformed the results reported by LSQ, which learned the step size.
+For instance, CR improved Res50's performance from 76.7$\%$ to 76.93$\%$.
+CR pushed the W4A4 towards the FP result, \textit{i.e.}, 77.0$\%$.